 The Secretary will ensure that:

-- Safety Statement is circulated to the appropriate personnel and that it is widely available in the club through notice boards, team managers, etc.
+- Safety Policy is circulated to the appropriate personnel and that it is widely available in the club through notice boards, team managers, etc.

-- Any amendments to the Safety Statement as may be made from time to time are included in an updated version as soon as possible.
+- Any amendments to the Safety Policy as may be made from time to time are included in an updated version as soon as possible.

-- Any discussion, reports or suggestions relating to the Safety Statement which are raised at Executive Committee meetings are recorded and actioned
+- Any discussion, reports or suggestions relating to the Safety Policy which are raised at Executive Committee meetings are recorded and actioned

 - Any Accident Reports et cetera are retained as club records and reported outside the club as decided by the Executive Committee.